7 things you walk past every day in Bury St Edmunds and may not know their 'hidden' history

-During lockdown earlier this year, Moyse's Hall Museum in Bury St Edmunds launched a series of videos revealing some of the 'hidden histories' from within the museum itself, including the inner workings of the town clock.
+During the very first lockdown last year, Moyse's Hall Museum in Bury St Edmunds launched a series of videos revealing some of the 'hidden histories' from within the museum, including the inner workings of the town clock.

 Here's what he came up with.